liandrea4/liandrea4.github.io/knit/battersea.md

   Given this I am planning on CO 136st (128st last time was a good size for larger needles) and either knitting the 2nd smallest (35.5") or the 3rd smallest (37") size.
 Hopefully I have enough yarn!

   I was much more careful (read: tighter tension) with my ribbing this time, and it looks miles better!
 I am glad I decided to rip it out previously, although it is much stiffer than before.
 I am just about done with the ribbing section and moving on to the increase section.
 Progress picture below!
   <img src="media/battersea_rib.jpg" style="max-width: 100%" />

+- 4/8/2021: Lifeline placed on/after first purl row after twisted rib.
+I used scrap sock yarn (I knew keeping those scraps around would be useful eventually!) and wanted to have it in place just in case I increase too much/too little for the neck to shoulder area.
+In the area between gansey patterns, it usually calls for 1 increase (every 3 rows) but I need to increase up to a larger size because of my smaller gauge.

 {% include post-footer.html %}